Environmental Play and Justice

 - We improve the environmental health of our community for all.

 - We spark interest in hobbies like birding, hiking, running, picnics, and games.

-What environmental issue do you want to take action to address, and who in the community would join you?
+What environmental issue do you want to address with your time, talent, treasure, ties or tesimony, and who in the community would join you?

-If environmental issues are of concern in your community, your students may help bring awareness to them.
+If environmental issues are of concern in your community, young people may help bring awareness to them.
 Here are some basic research questions.